Jazzman1976/MissingTradeSkillsList_TurtleWoW/README.md

 # MissingTradeSkillsList
-Addon For World Of Warcraft v1.12<br />
+Addon For Turtle World Of Warcraft v1.16<br />
 Shows the missing recipes/skills for a tradeskill and where to get them

 Supported TradeSkills: All but enchanting!<br />